 Thrune Visitors Center

-Driving into Norskedalen, the entrance road leads you to the Thrune Visitors' Center.
+Driving into Norskedalen, our signature archway greets you and invites you to come on in to Norskedalen, welcome.
 The Center was built in 1983 thanks to a generous gift made by Mrs. Ethel Thrune of Midland, Michigan, in memory of her husband Richard, who grew up in Coon Valley.
-An addition to the center - the Paul E. Stry Wing - was added in 1991.
+An addition to the center – the Paul E. Stry Wing – was added in 1991.
 Construction of the wing was funded by the Paul E. Stry Foundation.

-The Thrune Visitors' Center includes a meeting hall, gift shop, heritage and nature rooms full of displays, the Jennifer Lee Marker Memorial Library, two kitchens, and Norskedalen's offices.
+The Thrune Visitors’ Center includes a meeting room, lobby, gift shop, heritage and nature museums, coffee kitchen, licensed kitchen, the Jennifer Lee Marker Memorial Library and the Norskedalen offices.

 Visitors to Norskedalen begin their visit here where they can sign in and view a short video giving a beautiful overview of all Norskedalen has to offer.
 Trail maps and other informational handouts are available at the Visitors’ Center.

-The Jennifer Lee Marker Memorial Library was established in 1982 by a gift from George and Connie Marker in memory of their daughter Jennifer.
+The Jennifer Lee Marker Memorial Library, a hidden gem for genealogical research and family histories, was established in 1982 by a gift from George and Connie Marker in memory of their daughter Jennifer.
 The library serves as a local and regional center for natural and ethnic history.
 It has a very large genealogical collection, books written by local authors, books in Norwegian, and area history.
+Call ahead if wishing to do research as our library is in high demand for meetings and activities.